By: Author John Cunningham. Published: 2018/12/07 at 1:50 pm

 So, what is riding mower maintenance?
 To maintain a riding mower, the following components need attention:

 - Throttle cable adjusted

 At the very minimum, the oil should be changed at the start of the season.
 If your mower is new, change the oil after the first 5 hours of use.
 Some mowers will have a useful tune-up interval chart stuck under the hood or under the seat.

 Topping Up Oil

-Helpful charts are fitted to some mowers showing intervals and part numbers, however I’ve found the Husqvarna belt labelling to be wrong.
+Info Sticker – Helpful charts are fitted to some mowers showing intervals and part numbers; however, I’ve found the Husqvarna belt labeling to be wrong; just saying!